Generic Name: lysine (LYE seen)

 If you choose to use lysine, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
 Do not use more of this product than is recommended on the label.

-Call your doctor if your symptoms do not improve, or if they get worse while using lysine.
+Call your doctor if the condition you are treating with lysine does not improve, or if it gets worse while using this product.

 Store at room temperature away from moisture and heat.

 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra lysine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking lysine?

 Follow your healthcare provider's instructions about any restrictions on food, beverages, or activity.